uqmars/constitution/Constitution.md

 6.4 The member concerned shall be given a full and fair opportunity of presenting the member's case and if the Executive Team resolves to terminate the membership it shall instruct the secretary to advise the member in writing accordingly.

-## 7 REGISTER OF MEMBERS
+## 7 REGISTRY OF MEMBERS

-7.1 The Executive Team shall cause a register to be kept in which shall be entered the name and student number of all persons admitted to membership of The Club and the dates of their admission.
+7.1 The Executive Team shall keep a registry in which shall be entered the name and student number of all persons admitted to membership of The Club and the dates of their admission.

-7.2 Particulars shall also be entered into the register of resignations, terminations and reinstatement of membership and any further particulars as the Executive Team or the members at any general meeting may require from time to time.
+7.2 Particulars shall also be entered into the registry of resignations, terminations and reinstatement of membership and any further particulars as the Executive Team or the members at any general meeting may require from time to time.

-7.3 The register shall be open for inspection at all reasonable times by any member who previously applies to the secretary for such inspection and a copy provided for the Clubs and Societies Administration Officer each semester.
+7.3 The registry shall be open for inspection at all reasonable times by any member who previously applies to the secretary for such inspection and a copy provided for the Clubs and Societies Administration Officer each semester.

 ## 8 MEMBERSHIP OF EXECUTIVE TEAM

-8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be members of The Club, and such number of other members as outlined in 8.4.
-All the aforestated office bearers must be members of the Union.
-Membership of the Executive Team shall not be restricted other than by being a member of the University of Queensland Union.
+8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be members of The Club, and such number of other members as the members of The Club at any general meeting may from time to time elect, provided it meets the requiremments imposed by 8.4.
+All the aforestated office bearers must be members of The Union.
+Membership of the Executive Team shall not be restricted other than by being a member of The Union.

 8.2 At the annual general meeting of The Club, all the members of the Executive Team for the time being shall retire from office, but shall be eligible upon nomination for re-election.